WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   13. noun(WEST AFRICAN): a small dish that can conveniently be eaten with the fingers, typically served as an appetizer.

       _"wedding guests have come to expect a good selection of mouthwatering small chops"_

+- chromosome

+  1. noun(BIOLOGY): a threadlike structure of nucleic acids and protein found in the nucleus of most living cells, carrying genetic information in the form of genes.

 - chronic